Volunteer & Intern in Ghana | Volunteer Abroad

 Here are six great options for teaching in Ghana.

-1. English Teaching
+1. Teach English in Ghana

 English is a national language in Ghana, but many children rarely get to hear it spoken by non-Ghanaian speakers of the language.
 Learning English can open up a world of opportunities for those living in Ghana.
 Spark students’ creativity and curiosity by not just teaching English in Ghana, but also sharing your knowledge, ideas and experiences.